NoesisGUI

 Assigning Elements To Grid Quadrants

-A Grid's Rows and Columns don't just serve as visual guides, but they also allow any any first-level child Elements of the Grid to be assigned to specific quadrants within it.
+A Grid's Columns and Rows don't just serve as visual guides, but they also allow any any first-level child Elements of the Grid to be assigned to specific quadrants within it.

 The placement of each child Element within the Grid's layout is controlled by two pairs of Properties: